eNMS-automation/eNMS/docs/source/automation/service_editor.md

 -   `Full Name`: (**display only**) Fully qualified service name including all workflow nesting or a **\[Shared\]** tag.
 -   `Creator`: User that created the service.
--   `Admin Only`: Only admin users are allowed to edit or run.
 -   `Service Type`: (**display only**) The service type of the current service instance.
 -   `Disabled`: Prevents the workflow or service from running.